SAKryukov/web-presentation/article/article2.md

 This is the first version following v.&thinsp;3.0.0 and the first version with "presentation.js", "the other way around".

+#### 4.1.0

+January 11, 2021

+In both products, the Help element close box replaced with platform-independent SVG

 ## Credits

 I am grateful to [Helena Munzarova](https://www.codeproject.com/script/Membership/View.aspx?mid=11286055) for the discussion in the comments to [my previous article](https://www.codeproject.com/Articles/5286790/Web-Presentation) and her idea, which inspired me to write the present work.